 Aim of the white paper

-The white paper written by CESAER’s Task Force Open Science is based on a survey (2019) among CESAERs member institutions.
-TU Wien is member of CESAER, which is an association of universities of science and technology in Europe and has published a white paper on "Advancing Research Data Management in Universities of Science and Technology on 13 February 2020.
+The white paper written by CESAER’s Task Force Open Science, opens an external URL in a new window is based on a survey (2019) among CESAERs member institutions.
+TU Wien is member of CESAER, opens an external URL in a new window, which is an association of universities of science and technology in Europe and has published a white paper on "Advancing Research Data Management in Universities of Science and Technology on 13 February 2020.
 This paper summarizes the state-of-the-art of research data management which has become a focal point in many scientific disciplines.

 The aim of the paper was also to show how universities can

 - overcome challenges in implementing strategies and policies

 - provide a suitable infrastructure and tools as well as

 The results of the survey show that CESAER members are demonstrating great progress in establishing robust policies, infrastructure and support services around research data management.
 The survey reflects the challenges and needs to establish a clear provision of good research data management support services, which should involve several offices and departments from across the university, as well as strong support from central administration.
 Data produced and collected within diverse science and technology disciplines still poses several specific challenges regarding data infrastructure.
 Further factors of challenges are for example multidisciplinary methods and extensive collaborations in science and technology disciplines.
 Full implementation of research data management policies and practices still face barriers that require specific considerations.

 Which recommendations were deployed by the authors of the white paper to overcome these challenges?

 The white paper presents various possibilities for further development of research data management:

 - Develop sub-policies and specific guidelines at faculty or department level that are complementary to university-wide research data management policies.